khenderick/zfs-snap-manager/README.md

 Naming convention
 -----------------

-This script expects the snapshot names of a volume to be yyyymmdd.
+This script's snapshot will always given a timestamp (format yyyymmdd) as name.
 For pool/tank an example snapshot name could be pool/tank@20131231

+All snapshots are currently used for replication (both snapshots taken by the script as well as snapshots taken by other means (other scripts or manually), regardless of their name.

-In case you don't want a snapshot to be managed by the script, just make sure it has any other name, not matching this convention.
+However, the script will only clean snapshots with the timestamp naming convention.
+In case you don't want a snapshot to be cleaned by the script, just make sure it has any other name, not matching this convention.

 Buckets
 -------

-The system will use "buckets" to apply the GFS schema (Grandfather, Father, Son).
+The system will use "buckets" to apply the GFS schema.
 From every bucket, the oldest snapshot will be kept.
 At any given time the script is executed, it will place the snapshots in their buckets, and then clean out all buckets.